In this section

 Building Setback from a Water Race

 To ensure that water races can continue to be maintained, Council’s standard building setback from the top of a water race bank is 10 metres, as outlined in the water race bylaw Section 8.21.
-A reduction in building setback can be applied for using the form found here.
+Reduced Building Setback [PDF, 121 KB]can be applied for using the form and submitting to Council.

 Council undertake spraying of vegetation emerging from some Council cleaned water races.
 Spraying of water race banks can cause them to slump and collapse.
 Council do not recommend land owners spray water race banks or directly into water.